MATCH Function Definition

 We need to find the attendance record for a particular employee named “Michael Kapser” (cell I2) across months from the above table.

-Step 1: Enter the VLOOKUP function in cell J2.
+Step 1: Enter the VLOOKUP function in Excel in cell J2.

 Step 2: Enter lookup value, i.e., Michael Kapser as cell I2.